 \subsection{Stage 2: Computing Semantic Domain Vectors}

-In this stage, we create semantic domain vectors which represent how similar each domain is to all the domains in the training dataset.
-If the number of domains in the training dataset $\mathcal{D}_{train}$ is $n$, we create $n$ semantic domain vectors each having $n$ indices.
-Let us take the \textit{"politics"} domain in the training dataset as an example.
-To compute the semantic domain vector for \textit{"politics"}, we pass all its images and corresponding text captions, i.e., $\{({I}_{k}, {T}_{k})\}, k = 1,2,...,{n}_{{D}_{i}}$ through the frozen encoders of the A-CLIP trained in Stage 1 to get $\{({\hat{I}}_{k}, {\hat{T}}_{k})\}$.
+Here, we create semantic domain vectors which represent how similar each domain is to all the domains in the training dataset.
+If the number of domains in the training dataset $\mathcal{S}_{train}$ is $n$, we create $n$ semantic domain vectors each having $n$ indices.
+Let us take the \textit{``politics''} domain in the training dataset as an example.
+To compute the semantic domain vector for \textit{``politics''}, we pass all its images and corresponding text captions, i.e., $\{({I}_{k}, {T}_{k})\}, k = 1,2,...,{n}_{{D}_{i}}$ through the frozen encoders of the A-CLIP trained in Stage 1 to get $\{({\hat{I}}_{k}, {\hat{T}}_{k})\}$.
 Here, ${n}_{{D}_{i}}$ denotes the number of training samples in the politics domain.
-We take a hadamard product of the image and text embeddings $\{({\hat{I}}_{k}, {\hat{T}}_{k})\}$ to get ${n}_{{D}_{i}}$ joint embeddings.
-Then, we compute the mean across all the sample joint embeddings to get the final mean joint embedding $\mathcal{J}_{{D}_{i}}$, particular to a domain ${D}_{i}$ (here, \textit{"politics"}) as shown in eq. \ref{5} .
+We take a Hadamard product of the image and text embedding $\{({\hat{I}}_{k}, {\hat{T}}_{k})\}$ to get ${n}_{{D}_{i}}$ joint embedding.
+Then, we compute the mean across all the sample joint embeddings to get the final mean joint embedding $\mathcal{J}_{{D}_{i}}$, particular to a domain ${D}_{i}$ (here, \textit{``politics''}) as shown below:

-This is illustrated in Fig.~\ref{jtem}.
+This is illustrated in Fig.~\ref{fig:joint_embed}.
 Finally, to create the semantic domain vector ${w}_{{D}_{i}}$, we take the cosine similarity between this joint embedding $\mathcal{J}_{{D}_{i}}$ and those of the other training domains $\mathcal{J}_{{D}_{k}}, k = 1,2,...,n$.
-Hence, the $j^{th}$ index of the ${w}_{{D}_{i}}$ vector will be the cosine similarity of $\mathcal{J}_{{D}_{i}}$ with $\mathcal{J}_{{D}_{j}}$, ($j \in k$) as shown in eq. \ref{7}.
+Hence, the $j^{th}$ index of the ${w}_{{D}_{i}}$ vector will be the cosine similarity of $\mathcal{J}_{{D}_{i}}$ with $\mathcal{J}_{{D}_{j}}$, ($j \in k$) as shown in eq.~(\ref{7}).

 We term these as semantic domain vectors, since they can implicitly capture the semantics of the domains, i.e. the domain vectors of similar domains are closer compared to those of unrelated domains.
 This is illustrated in detail later.